FK Zeta: Stadium

-FK Zeta home ground is Stadion Trešnjica, built during the 1996.
-Until now, stadium is renovated several times (last time 2016) and near the main ground is built another pitch with artificial turf.
+FK Zeta home ground is Stadion Trešnjica which was built during 1996.
+Since then, the stadium has been renovated several times (last time in 2016) and near the main ground is another pitch with artificial turf.

-FK Zeta is playing First League games at Trešnjica stadium from 2000.
-Biggest crowd on games was 5,000 in numerous occasions, especially during the matches against Budućnost and, earlier, against Partizan and Red Star Belgrade.
+FK Zeta has been playing First League games at Trešnjica stadium since 2000.
+The biggest crowd on a home game was 5,000 spectators in numerous occasions, especially during matches against Budućnost and, earlier, against Partizan and Red Star Belgrade.